 Back in 2014, I was helping to plan my brother's stag party.
 We planned to go to Ypres to visit many of the First World War sites and particularly the Menin Gate.
-It dawned on me that once there, we as a group would wonder how many of our fellow Townspeople of Clitheroe were commemorated on Menin Gate and Tyne Cot Memorials.
+It dawned on me that once there, as a group, we would wonder how many of our fellow Townspeople of Clitheroe were commemorated on Menin Gate and Tyne Cot Memorials.
 I did some research and there are 20 and 22 respectively.
 So, we ordered 2 wreaths from our local British Legion and honoured the brave men named on Menin Gate and Tyne Cot.

 The five brothers are:

 - Inset left Able Seaman Lewis Wood J77239, who served aboard H.M.S.
 Shakespeare and H.M.S.
 London.